softprops/stats/README.md

 ### metric names

-Statd servers are largely concerned with 2 things, metric names and metric values.
+Statd servers are largely concerned with 2 things: metric names and metric values.
 Metric names are lists of period (`.`) separated path segments.
 These names translate to file paths so most naming rules that apply to file names also apply to metric names.
-If your application has specific name formatting needs you can override the default escaping strategy pass setting the clients `format` member.
+If your application has specific name formatting needs, you can override the default escaping strategy with the client's `formatNames` member.

 ```scala
 val formatted = cli.formatNames { segments: Iterable[String] =>